ERROR244/1337Library/README.md

 Garbage Collection Using a Linked List
 In manual memory management (like in C), you could implement a simple garbage collection mechanism by keeping track of all memory allocations in a linked list.
 This list will store references to all the dynamically allocated blocks of memory, and you can traverse the list to free up memory once it's no longer needed.

-Basic Concept:
-Allocate memory: When memory is dynamically allocated (e.g., using malloc()), a node is added to a linked list to store the reference (pointer) to the allocated block.
+    - **Basic Concept** Allocate memory: When memory is dynamically allocated (e.g., using malloc()), a node is added to a linked list to store the reference (pointer) to the allocated block.\
-Deallocate memory: When the program is finished using the memory, it will traverse the list and free the memory before deleting the node from the linked list.
+                        Deallocate memory: When the program is finished using the memory, it will traverse the list and free the memory before deleting the node from the linked list.\
                         Garbage collection: If certain blocks are no longer reachable from the main program (unreferenced), they can be freed from memory.
-You can implement this by periodically traversing the list to free up unreferenced blocks of memory.
+You can implement this by periodically traversing the list to free up\ unreferenced blocks of memory.